SamChevalier/samchevalier.github.io/questions.md

 # A running list of questions.
 Established 10/25.

 Some questions are mathematical.
 Some are pseudomathematical.
-All end with a specific research question.
+All posts end with a specific research question.

 ***